 When to see a doctor

-See a doctor if the pain and swelling last for more than a few days, or if pain interferes with walking.
+See a doctor if the pain and swelling last for more than two or three days, or if pain interferes with walking.

 The most common causes of a broken ankle or a broken foot include:

 - Car accidents.
-The crushing injuries common in car accidents may require surgical repair.
+The crushing injuries common in car accidents may cause breaks that require surgical repair.

 - Falls.
-Tripping and falling can break bones in your ankles or feet, as can landing on your feet after jumping down from a great height.
+Tripping and falling can break bones in your ankles or feet, as can landing on your feet after jumping down from several feet off the ground.

 - Impact from a heavy weight.
 Dropping something heavy on your foot is a common cause of fractures.